Hakorr/Harmonia/README.md

 Makes Spotify's desktop layout more user-friendly on mobile.
 Tablets might not be supported.

 > [!WARNING]
-> Expect bugs.
-Spotify might change their site layout at any moment, breaking Harmonia completely.
+> Doesn't work that well at the moment.

 > [!NOTE]
 > Tested with the [Quetta](https://www.quetta.net/) browser. *Psst*, it also blocks ads.